Conventional wisdom states that exercising before bed is a good idea – if you’re looking to stay awake.

 A lot of people swear by an early morning schedule – early to bed, early to rise, as Ben Franklin once said.

 Others hate those people – because waking up in the morning just to go to work is a seriously stressful, even painful, thing for them.
-If you’re one of these people, doing a workout before bed might be their best bet.
+If you’re one of these people, doing a workout before bed might be your best bet.

 That way you can wake up a little later and have an easier time transforming from a barely-awake zombie into a productive member of society

-The Cons of Working Out Before Bed
+The Cons of Exercising Before Bed

 This actually varies from person to person.